Half-People/HImGuiEditor/README.md

 ----------------------------------------
 - Built-in translation function can translate more than 100 languages
 - Visual ImGui editing
-- Visual ImGui editing is not just free to set.Can be arranged in the style of ImGui
+- Visual ImGui editing is not just free to set.Can be arranged in the style of ImGui (Use it the way ImGui wants it to be used)
 - Have plugin system (You can use the third-party ImGui library)
 - All-in-one storage system (only one file is required .Saved all project content)
 - It can be directly exported as a VisualStudio project .Automatically configure lib inculde...
 (Just open the project run and it will be successful)